Amanaz brightens up the day.

 Sphere: Related Content

-1. Hidden Gems
+3. Hidden Gems said,

 […] of a humid summer day.
 But, yeah, this 1975 Zambian psych album is hot, and it’s the only one Amanaz recorded together.
 Most of it is in English, with few tracks sung in Bemba.
 Amanaz have been […]